K-Pop Fans Furious After Local Chicago News Station Confuses Jonghyun With BTS Singer — Watch

 When SHINee singer Jonghyun committed suicide, NBC Chicago mistakenly reported that it was the lead singer of BTS who had passed away, leaving fans outraged!

 Fans were devastated when it was reported that SHINee lead singer Jonghyun had committed suicide on Monday, Dec 18.
-The situation was only made worse when NBC’s Chicago station mistakenly showed footage of fellow K-pop group BTS when reporting on Jonghyun’s shocking passing.
+The situation was only made worse when NBC’s Chicago station mistakenly showed footage of fellow K-pop group BTS, specifically the singer RM, when reporting on Jonghyun’s shocking passing.
 In no time, social media was flooded with fans’ comments expressing their outrage at the mistake.
 Fans reactions ranged from demanding an apology to outrage at the sloppiness of the reporting.
 Head here for loads more images of Jonghyun.

 “In your hastiness and recklessness, you have inflicted insurmountable pain to people all around the world.
 Please reflect on how you report information, especially with sensitive news, with such a platform as yours,” one fan wrote in response to the mistaken reporting.
 “You’ve disrespected and disgraced not only SHINee but Jonghyun & his memory.
 His family, friends, fans all deserve an apology.
 Not to mention BTS.
 Apologise (sic) – be decent humans, don’t use tragic death for clicks,” another wrote.